Assistant Professor of Epidemiology

 Associate Professor of Biochemistry and Molecular Biophysics

 Dr. Hillary Nelson is an Associate Professor in the Department of Biochemistry and Biophysics at the Perelman School of Medicine.
 Dr. Nelson initially trained in biochemistry and molecular biology.
 After almost three decades focusing on basic science problems, Dr. Nelson decided to switch emphases from proteins to populations.
 She retrained in public health and completed her MPH here at Penn in December 2011.
-Her public health interests focus on how basic science impacts public health policy.
+Now the Director of the MPH program, Dr. Nelson focuses on innovative approaches towards interprofessional education, with a passion for including public health training in all disciplines.

-Anne-Cara Apple is the Student Records and Certificate Programs Coordinator for Biomedical Graduate Studies (BGS) at the Perelman School of Medicine.
-Anne-Cara keeps track of all the students in the certificate programs (Environmental Health Science, Public Health, and Graduate Training in Medical Science) and is the contact person for admission into any of these certificate programs.
+Candace Cain is the Career Development Coordinator for Biomedical Graduate Studies (BGS) at the Perelman School of Medicine.
+Candace keeps track of all the students in the certificate programs (Environmental Health Science, Public Health, and Graduate Training in Medical Science) and is the contact person for admission into any of these certificate programs.